-Relearning Healthy Relationships and Coping Skills as Part of Group Therapy
+Building Healthy Relationships & Coping Skills with Group Therapy

 Addiction and co-occurring disorders can cause pain and wreckage in one’s life, as evidenced by fractured and sometimes broken relationships.
 The accompanying complications of addiction lead to isolation and a distorted perception of oneself and life in general.

-Our group therapy options are designed to provide recovery support for individuals to relearn healthy relationship and coping skills that may have been suppressed or lost while their disease was controlling them.
+Our group therapy options are designed to provide recovery support for individuals to relearn healthy relationships and coping skills that may have been suppressed or lost while their disease was controlling them.